Ghostwriter Allen R. Kates, MFAW

 I became the Head of Production for a television station in Vancouver, BC, responsible for 26 hours of original programming every week, including current affairs, music shows, documentaries, and talk shows, and supervised a staff of 65 producers, production assistants, program hosts and writers.
 I was told that it only rained in Vancouver during the winter.
 For the two years I was there, it rained every day.
 I gave up using an umbrella.

-Hired by 20th Century Fox Film Corporation in Hollywood as a story development executive, for several years my job was to find and collaborate with writers, and analyze screenplays and television treatments.
+I went on to produce a CTV network children's show called Just Kidding, and Dinah Christie Presents, a variety show taped across Canada.
+Before long, I was hired by 20th Century Fox Film Corporation in Hollywood as a story development executive.
+For several years my job was to find and collaborate with writers, and analyze screenplays and television treatments.

 "Mr. Belvedere," ABC television show